 An essential part of intuitive packaging design is usability.
 Intuitive packaging is engineered with the realization that a product’s package directly impacts usability and performance.
 Respect for what the consumer is going to do using the product is paramount when creating an intuitive packaging experience.
 When a user interacts with a product, they should know exactly what to do.
 The packaging should be easy to use; allowing the user to focus on the product and access it with ease.

-Packaging will compliment or complicate a product’s usability.
+Packaging will complement or complicate a product’s usability.
 Truly intuitive packaging requires no instruction or directives regarding use.
 It delivers immediate apprehension or cognition for the user.

 To be portable, packages must be designed with convenience in mind

 The phrase “convenience is key” is an understatement.
 Product packaging must aspire for the highest level of portability and convenience if they hope to be relevant to an on-the-go society.
 The more that packaging is decoupled from additional steps, the more convenient it becomes.
 The portability of product is directly associated to the packaging it depends on.

 There is a growing demand from consumers for convenient packaging.
 Fewer steps in the process add value.
 Stand-up pouches, re-closable pouches, dispensing closures, and other intuitive components are on the rise.
 It’s a race to innovate for added convenience in the packaging world.

 All packaging serves a functional purpose, but not all packaging is intuitive.
 Engineers behind successful packaging understand that people will continue using a product if it is packaged in a manner that is easy to navigate, serves a clear purpose, affords convenience, and looks great.